Phileosopher/commonplace/glossary-spiritual.md

 Evangelism - Various forms of sharing the Gospel to the world

 Elect - The people who God has predestined for eternal life, most prominently shown in [Ephesians 1:4-6](https://biblehub.com/ephesians/1.htm)

+Father - the Person of the Godhead who is omniscient and omnipotent

 Futurism - The eschatological view that God's prophecies, especially in [John's Revelation](https://biblehub.com/revelation/1.htm), will happen in the future